AwalaApp/specs/rs002-pki.md

 ## Basic Constraints and Attributes

 Certificates in this PKI profile MUST be represented as [X.509 v3 certificates](https://www.itu.int/rec/T-REC-X.509/en).
-They MUST also be encoded with the Distinguished Encoding Rules (DER).

 The _Distinguished Name_ MUST only contain the _Common Name_ (CN), which MUST be set to the node's address (including its schema; e.g., `CN=rne://example.com`, `CN=rng:0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c`).